instructian/ART4740_Professional_Practices/week1.md

 Search linked in for a highly successful person in your field and review their profile

 Create your one-page dream resume for the year 2027 for next Tuesday

+## Friday before 5:00PM
+Write your reflection blog entry for this week (150-300 words).

+## Before next Sesion
+Write a response to someone else's blog post (50 - 150 words).